 To do this you can email conduct@abdn.ac.uk to start a discussion with us about your conviction or charge and how it may impact your studies.

-To learn more about declaring criminal convictions and the process that doing so prompts, see the criminal charge and convictions’ webpage on the UoA website
+To learn more about declaring criminal convictions and the process that doing so prompts, see the ‘Letting us know about criminal charge and convictions’ webpage on the UoA website

 How do you report non-academic misconduct?